deathworlders/online/content/book/deathworlders/chapter-21-dragon-dreams.md

 But no Gaoian would have ever listened to Breaking Benjamin, or nodded in time to the music, or sang along just loud enough for her to hear that he *was* singing along in a surprisingly good singing voice, punctuated by the sizzle of skillet and the clatter of plates and seasonings as he worked on his masterpiece.

-"*♪♪...Holding on too tight... breathe the breath of life… so I can leave this…♫"*
+"*♪♪...Holding on too tight...breathe the breath of life… so I can leave this…♫"*

 "Look but don't touch, girlfriend."